 Why did she ask for my account or customer number?
 I just entered it into their system before I was transferred to her.
 This is a waste of valuable time for both the customer and the company.

 Just yesterday I called Headsets.com.
 They are the company that sells, you guessed it, telephone headsets.
 I had an issue with a headset they had sold me.
 I Googled the company name, clicked on the link to their website, immediately spotted the phone number, dialed it and within a few rings and a very short wait, I was on the phone with a customer support representative.
 She told me that from the phone number she has on her caller ID, she could see that I was from Shepard Presentations in St. Louis, MO and she had my account up on her screen.
 She asked who she was speaking to.
 I told her, and she immediately went to work on solving my problem.
-It couldn’t have been easier and a more efficient use of both of our time.
+It couldn’t have been an easier and more efficient use of both of our time.

 So maybe the people at Headsets.com aren’t dealing with sensitive information like a bank or insurance company, but the point is once you have given any information to a customer support rep, you shouldn’t have to repeat it again.